Starting a Restaurant in India

 Service Tax Registration for Restaurant

 The 2012 Budget levied service tax on all air-conditioned restaurants that serve liquor.
 The 2013 Budget expanded the service tax applicability to all restaurants that are air-conditioned.
 Therefore, all restaurants that are air-conditioned are required to obtain service tax registration if their annual sales will be more than Rs.10 lakhs.
-Currently service tax is chargeable at 4.94% in air-conditioned restaurants.
+Currently, the service tax is chargeable at 4.94% in air-conditioned restaurants.

 VAT Registration for Restaurant